Education & Certification

 Though APIC does not certify, we are committed to providing the best materials to prepare you for certification.
 APIC has a number of educational resources and member networks available to assist members, whether sitting for the exam for the first time or recertifying:

-- Visit the APIC Store to view books and manuals to help you prepare for the exam.
+- Visit the APIC Store to view books and manuals to help you prepare for the exam, including the Certification Study Guide.

 - Connect with a local chapter to find a convenient study group.